Important statement on equality and diversity

 2. It is accordingly fundamental to all that we do that we promote the same values within LSM.
 Please let us know - through the contact details at the bottom of this document - if you think we are failing.
 We will immediately investigate and correct anything which is found to fall below our high standards and which is in our power to remedy or to make a reasonable adjustment.

 3. We will always act within our available resources to make such reasonable adjustments or to offer viable alternatives where circumstances frustrate that intention.
 We will act in good faith and with all the principles of the Equality Act 2010 at the heart of what we do, and at least comply with and usually exceed the law's requirement.
-We are however a small organisation with resources limited to that which we receive from each course and no external funding, capital, or other means of providing reasonable adjustments so we are constrained by the available resources on each course which are not run for profit but to promote mediation.
+We are however a small organisation with resources limited to that which we receive from each course and no external funding, capital, or other means of providing reasonable adjustments so we are constrained by the available resources at each venue and on each course which are not run for profit but to promote mediation.

 4. Each of our courses, and everything we do, will be set in a culture that allows and encourages:

 • all people to be able to give of their best